Hi all my furry friends… Skye Blake reporting on a very confusing subject! What are essential oils? Do they kill fleas?

 3b.
 Citrus Oils: Linalool

-In an article titled “Caveat Emptor: Safety Considerations
+In a 2002 article “Caveat Emptor: Safety Considerations

 Testing was done on the effectiveness of linalool against fleas on live cats and the following was reported in an article called “Controlling Ticks and Fleas with Linalool“…